denitsa-cm/laravel-progress-status-broadcast/README.md

 I needed some simple functionality to broadcast progress events (10%, 20% ...
 100% complete) when a long-running action was happening in the app.

+This is also my first published package on packagist :)

 ## Installation

 You can install the package via composer: